Our Highest Dose

 You should also contact your healthcare professional if you have any other medical questions.

 MONISTAT® antifungal products are clinically tested, their safety and effectiveness have been demonstrated in numerous clinical studies.
-MONISTAT® has a long term record of success — it has been in use for the treatment of vaginal yeast infections for over 40 years and is the #1 doctor recommended OTC brand.
+MONISTAT® has a long term record of success — it has been in use for the treatment of vaginal yeast infections for over 40 years and is the #1 OTC yeast infection brand.

 It is your preference as to which dose you choose.
-MONISTAT® 1 is a maximum strength, one-day, one-dose product; the medication dose concentration (1200mg of miconazole) is the highest compared to MONISTAT® 3 and 7.
+MONISTAT® 1 is our highest strength, one-day, one-dose product that has the highest concentration of medication per dose (1200mg of miconazole).
 MONISTAT® 3 is a regular strength, three-day, three-dose product that has a lower concentration of medication per dose (200mg of miconazole).
 MONISTAT® 7 is a low dose, seven-day, seven-dose product that contains the lowest concentration of medication per dose (100mg miconazole).
 All three dosage strengths are similarly effective in curing yeast infections in the same amount of time.
 Regardless of which dose you choose, if your symptoms do not get better in 3 days or symptoms last more than 7 days, these may be signs that you may have a more serious medical condition so stop the use of the product and contact your healthcare professional.

 No. We recommend our product be used as directed in order to fully cure the infection.
 When using MONISTAT® as directed, you may start to get relief of symptoms in a few hours.
 If your symptoms do not get better in 3 days or symptoms last more than 7 days, these may be signs that you may have a more serious condition.
 If you completed the full course of medication and your symptoms do not get better stop use of the product and contact your healthcare professional.